 The answer is yes – the purity of essential oils matters.
 Using an essential oil or synthetic fragrance that contains impurities or synthetic fillers can put your health at risk.
 Without an acceptable industry-wide standard for essential oil quality, it can be difficult to discern which essential oils are pure and safe to use.
 Commercial companies sell essential oils that have not been tested for purity.
 And many therapeutic oil companies skip important steps in the testing process to save money or time.

-We at AromaPro consciously choose to work with doTERRA essential oils.
-From the beginning, doTERRA’s mission has been to share pure, high-quality essential oils with the world. dōTERRA created its own standard to certify that there are no added fillers, synthetic ingredients or harmful contaminants in doTERRA essential oils that would reduce their efficacy.
+We at AromaPro consciously choose to work with doTERRA essential oils to work.
+From the beginning, it has been the mission of doTERRA to share pure, high-quality essential oils with the world. dōTERRA created its own standard to certify that there are no added fillers, synthetic ingredients, or harmful contaminants in doTERRA essential oils that would reduce their effectiveness.
 This is the “CPTG Certified Pure Tested Grade”, or “CPTG” standard.
-The CPTG process includes a rigorous examination of each batch of oil, along with third-party testing, to ensure transparency and that an essential oil is a pure essential oil, nothing else.
+The CPTG process involves rigorous examination of each batch of oil, along with third-party testing, to ensure transparency and ensure that an essential oil is a pure essential oil, nothing else.

-Another important fact why we choose doTERRA is their high standard in producing essential oils, which includes protecting nature and ensuring sustainability through their co-Impact Sourcing initiative, which creates sustainable jobs and provides reliable income through timely payments at fair prices in underdeveloped areas around the world.
-In addition, the doTERRA Healing Hands Foundation helps support development projects in sourcing communities.
-Projects include schools, health clinics, improved infrastructure and clean water systems.
+Another important fact why we doTERRA is their high standard in producing essential oils, which includes protecting nature and ensuring sustainability through their Co-Impact Sourcing initiative, which creates sustainable jobs and provides reliable income through timely payments at fair prices in underdeveloped areas across worldwide.
+In addition, the doTERRA Healing Hands Foundation to support development projects in the sourcing communities.
+The projects include schools, health clinics, improved infrastructure and clean water systems.

-That's why we at AromaPro feel at home with doTERRA and we’re sure you will too.
+That's why we at AromaPro feel at home with doTERRA and we are sure that you will feel at home with us too.

-doTERRA On Guard Hand Purifying Mist purifies hands with its cleansing effect on the skin through an extremely fine, quick drying mist.
+doTERRA On Guard Hand Purifying Mist disinfects hands with its purifying action on the skin through an extremely fine, quick-drying mist.

-Infused with a natural apple extract, the moisturising formula will not dry out the skin and leaves hands feeling soft and smooth.
+The moisturizing formula, enriched with a natural apple extract, does not dry out the skin and leaves the hands feeling soft and smooth.